KolorCompany/KolorEyesIframeAPI/README.md

 Accepts a string or an array of UI parts, available UI parts are described in KolorEyesIframeAPI.UI constant.
 If no options are passed in arguments, all the UI will be disabled.

+**showUI**

+    api.showUI() :void
+Shows the UI if it was previously hidden by hideUI.

+**hideUI**

+    api.hideUI() :void
+Hides the UI.

 **setTitle**

     api.setTitle(title:string) :void
 Sets the video title that will be displayed in the player UI.
 Accept a string as title.

+**setVelocity**

+    api.setVelocity(velocuty:number) :void
+Sets the mouse velocity or sensitivity if you want to have a slower mouse velocity than the original value.
+Default value is set to 10.
+It is not recommended to set an higher value than the default one, most people aren't hardcore gamers :)

 **getUpdatedValues**

     api.getUpdatedValues() :object